fergus-dall/toffoli/README.md

 [instruction] [input1] [input2] [input3] ...

 Each input can be either a number or a reference to a memory address.
-Numbers are written literaly while memory addresses are prefaced by a #, e.g.:
+Numbers are written literally while memory addresses are prefaced by a #.
+By putting a number before the #, you reference the pointer starting at that location e.g.:

 * 1 is the number 1
 * #7 is a reference to memory address 7
+* 4#7 means to use the 4 bit pointer that starts at location 7 as input

 Instructions
 =============